Advanced Sustainability and Green Design

 - The roofs of the building are white, which will absorb less heat and lower energy use.

-- Plans call for a safe, supportive work environment with optimal ergonomic and operational efficiencies.
+- Facility design provides a safe, supportive work environment with optimal ergonomic and operational efficiencies.

-- As part of UH Ahuja Medical Center environmentally sensitive design, the campus will feature bioswales in landscaped areas to reduce run-off waters and increase onsite filtration of oils and debris from parking surfaces.
+- As part of UH Ahuja Medical Center’s environmentally sensitive design, the campus features bioswales in landscaped areas to reduce runoff waters and increase onsite filtration of oils and debris from parking surfaces.

-- Walkways and gardens will wind throughout the campus and existing natural landscapes will be preserved, further conserving resources by requiring less maintenance and irrigation.
+- Walkways and gardens wind throughout the campus and existing natural landscapes have been preserved, further conserving resources by requiring less maintenance and irrigation.

-- Native plants are used in the landscaping to both restore natural habitat, but also because they require less water and maintenance.
+- Native plants are used in the landscaping to restore natural habitat, and because they require less water and maintenance.

-- Installing water-efficient plumbing fixtures will reduce the use of water by 25 percent.
+- Water-efficient plumbing fixtures reduce the use of water by 25 percent.

 Green Design Cost Efficiency